 UPDATED: July 11, 2021

-In the meantime, and in accordance with public health orders, all SFCC employees, students, and visitors are required to wear a masks while on campus and practice a social distancing of six feet apart.
-Some college services and spaces remain closed or limited due to health orders.
+In accordance with public health orders, all SFCC employees, students, and visitors are required to wear a masks while on campus and to continue practicing social distancing of six feet apart.

 What actions should I take if feel like I or someone I know has been exposed to COVID-19?
 View SFCC COVID Guidelines for Students and Employees